-In that same month, Jaron released a book about Natalee’s case which gave his perspective of the night Natalee went missing.
+In that same month, Jaron released a book about Natalee’s case which gave his perspective on the night Natalee went missing.
 In the book, he admits he was not honest at the start of the investigation but maintains his innocence.

 On the 27th of April 2007, 20 investigators searched Jaron’s family home.
 The investigators did not comment on what prompted the new search, but that it was not related to Jaron’s book.
-According to Jaron’s father, nothing suspicious was found, and all the police seized was diary entries of him and his wife and his personal computer.
+According to Jaron’s father, nothing suspicious was found, and all the police seized were diary entries of him and his wife and his personal computer.
 The computer was returned.

 On the 12th of May 2007, the Kalpoe brother’s residence was searched by police.
 A statement from the police did not indicate what they were searching for but did clarify that nothing was taken.
-A statement was later given from the Aruban Prosecutors Office said that the reason for the search was “to get a better image of the place or circumstances where an offence may have been committed and to understand the chain of events leading to the offence.”
+A statement was later given from the Aruban Prosecutors Office that said that the reason for the search was “to get a better image of the place or circumstances where an offence may have been committed and to understand the chain of events leading to the offence.”

 On November 21st 2007, Jaron and the Kalpoe brothers were arrested once more, with police saying that they had found new evidence.
 The three men were arrested on suspicion of involvement in “causing manslaughter and causing serious bodily harm which resulted in the death of Natalee.”

 On December 1st, the Kalpoe brothers were released without charge.
 Jaron was released without charge on December 7th.
-The boys were all released due to lack of evidence implicating the boys in a violent crime, as well as lack of evidence that Natalee died as a result of a violent crime.
+The boys were all released due to a lack of evidence implicating the boys in a violent crime, as well as a lack of evidence that Natalee died as a result of a violent crime.